adampaulukanis/fullstackopen.com/exercises/data-for-countries/README.md

-# Data for countries step2
+# Data for countries step3

-Improve on the app so that when the names of multiple countries are shown there is a button next to the name of the country, which when pressed shows the view for that country.
+When there is only one country displayed show the weather report for the capital of this country.

+The API used for it is [openweathermap.org](https://openweathermap.org/api).

+Username: adam+fullstackopen
+email: <i will not reveal this>+fullstackopen@gmail.com
+password: Ro3yGrXcw8uSI

-# Bugs
+# Bugs introduced in step2

 There is some annoying bug.
 An example of it is when you try to type in "Sudan" for instance and it displays two countries: Sudan and South Sudan.
 To display